gnunn-gitops/argocd-assistant/README.md

 unfortunately the Argo CD Proxy Extension strips out this header meaning you can never authenticate to the service.
 It's also not possible to directly call the service due to CORS.

-To workaround this for the POC we leverage the Proxy Extension in Argo CD and hardcode a user token obtained via `oc whoami -t`.
-If this
+To workaround this for the POC we leverage the Proxy Extension in Argo CD we use a token generated from the application-controller service in a secret called `lightspeed-auth-secret`.
+A script is provided that will add the necessary secret key and value to the `argocd-secret`.
+Unfortunately unlike the OIDC secret it doesn't seem possible to reference an external secret here.
-POC were to productized either Lightspeed would need to accept an Argo CD token, which would be ideal, or a service account token with limited permissions could be provided.

 Another minor issue is the Proxy Extension will not connect to the Lightspeed internal service as it complains the certificate is from an unknown authority.
-Using a reencrypt route and hitting the route works fine but this means requiring a per-cluster configuration versus just using the service URL for the Argo CD Proxy Extension.
+Using a reencrypt route and hitting the route works fine but this means requiring a per-cluster configuration for the extension versus just using the service URL for the Argo CD Proxy Extension.

 ### Installing POC